folio-org/docs/content/en/docs/Users/_index.md

 ## Search for user records

 You can search for user records in the **User search** pane.
 To search for users, enter your search terms into the box and click **Search**.
-The user search box searches through these fields: Keyword (name, email, identifier), Barcode, Last Name, or Username.
-First name or Preferred first name can be used as name in the Keyword field.
+The user search box searches through these fields:

+- Keyword (name, email, identifier)
+	- Username
+	- First Name
+	- Preferred First Name
+	- Last Name
+	- Middle Name
+	- Email
+	- Barcode
+	- User UUID
+	- External System Id
+	- Custom Fields with the "Text Field" or "Text Area" custom field types
+- Barcode
+- Last Name
+- Username.

 You can also search for user records by selecting any of the filters in the **User search** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 See the sections below for more information on the filters.